superstarlifter/doc/docs/how_to/cvalues.md

 ## Change the number of data points on a chart
-Updating the number of data points can expand or contract the chart allowing users to have an appropriate view of the data.
+Updating the number of data points on a chart can give users a more relevant view of the data.

 ## How to change the number of data points on a chart